pure4j/pure4j/README.md

 ### Known Remaining Issues

 * toString purity
-* pure method on a non-immutable class shouldn't be allowed to access class state, unless it's immutable.
 * Persistent Collection Construction:  Currently, lots of static methods to construct.
 Need to provide constructors to make it more like idiomatic Java.  -- need to write tests for each constructor, I think.
 * Tutorials - in progress